AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 <p class="note-blue">
-  If you're looking into editing the UI colors for <code>sleep.LZ</code> and applet icons (<code>launcher.LZ</code>), I suggest checking out <a href="https://3ds.codeberg.page/homemenu/">
+  If you're looking into editing the UI colors for <code>sleep.LZ</code> and applet icons (<code>launcher.LZ</code>), I suggest checking out <a href="https://3ds.codeberg.page/homemenu/" target="_blank">
   derberg's Home Menu customization guide</a>
   for those, as hex-editing the <code>*.LZ</code> files directly is easier.
   <br>